Thick hyperbolic 3-manifolds with bounded rank: Short carrier graphs

 If $N$ is a compression body with missing interior boundary, then the inclusion $V \hookrightarrow N$ is $\pi_1$-surjective.
-As long as $L$ is large, we can use Lemma \ref{bdlpr} to find a NAT simplicial ruled surface $f : S \longrightarrow V$ in the correct homotopy class.
+As long as $L$ is large, we can find a NAT simplicial ruled surface $f : S \longrightarrow V$ in the homotopy class of a level surface.
 Since $M$ is $\epsilon$-thick, Corollary \ref{lipschitzcorollary} says that when $S$ is endowed with the pullback metric, there is a minimal rank carrier graph $X\subset S$ with bounded length.
 Since then $\rank(X) = \rank \pi_1 S \leq 2K$, restricting $f$ to $X$ proves the claim.

 Now suppose $N$ is a twisted interval bundle over a non-orientable surface $S$.
 By Theorem \ref{links}, $V$ contains a geodesic link $\Lambda $ such that is $\pi_1$-injective and $\Lambda $ lies far from $\partial V$.
-Fix a metric with pinched negative curvature on $M \setminus \Lambda $ that agrees with the hyperbolic metric outside of $\CN_{0.025}(\Lambda )$, as in Proposition \ref{neg-metric}, and homotope the base of the twisted interval bundle $N \longrightarrow S $ to a simplicial ruled surface Here, $|\chi(S )| = K-1$, so for instance we know that $S $ is a connected sum of at most $K+1$ copies of $\BR P^2$.
+Fix a metric with pinched negative curvature on $M \setminus \Lambda $ that agrees with the hyperbolic metric outside of $\CN_{0.025}(\Lambda )$, as in Lemma \ref{neg-metric}, and homotope the base of the twisted interval bundle $N \longrightarrow S $ to a simplicial ruled surface Here, $|\chi(S )| = K-1$, so for instance we know that $S $ is a connected sum of at most $K+1$ copies of $\BR P^2$.